-|In general, you become vested in the ASA immediately and contributions are credited to an individual account in your name.
-However, you can only withdraw funds from your ASA as a distribution when you separate from PERF-covered employment or at retirement.
-If you are re-employed in a PERF- or TRF-covered position within 30 days from the date of termination, you are not eligible for a distribution.
-You are not eligible for a distribution from PERF if you are an active member in TRF or vice-versa.
-If you are no longer in a PERF- or TRF-covered position but are still employed with the same employer, you are not eligible to take a distribution until you have a bonafide separation from service with your employer.
-Employment on a part-time basis is not considered separation from employment.
+|You are vested in the ASA immediately and contributions are credited to your individual account.
+You can only withdraw money from your ASA when you end PERF-covered employment or at retirement.
+If you are re-employed in a PERF- or TRF-covered position within 30 days from when you ended service, you will not qualify for a distribution.
+You do not qualify for a distribution from PERF if you are an active member in TRF or vice-versa.
+If you are no longer in a PERF- or TRF-covered position but still work with the same employer, you cannot take a withdrawal until you end service with your employer.
+Part-time employment does not count as ending service.
 YOU CANNOT TAKE A LOAN AGAINST YOUR ASA.
-You must fully separate from your employer in order to withdraw your funds.|
+You must end service in order to withdraw your funds.|

 Post-Tax Voluntary Contributions

 When you make after-tax voluntary contributions, federal, state and Social Security taxes are withheld.
 Your take home pay will be reduced by the total amount contributed.
 Since these funds have already been taxed, they are non-taxable.
 Please note that any income or interest earned on these funds is still taxable.

 If you are not vested at the time of distribution, the non-taxable benefit is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
 If you are vested at the time of distribution, IRS regulations require that part of your non-taxable benefit must be recovered over the life of the pension.

 Part of each monthly pension payment will be non-taxable until your entire post-tax contribution amount has been recovered.